DEAA(LEGAL) - COMPENSATION PLAN: INCENTIVES AND STIPENDS

 Achievement Academy Stipends

-A stipend received by a teacher who attends a literacy achievement, mathematics achievement, or a reading-to-learn academy is not considered in determining whether a district is paying the teacher the minimum monthly salary under Education Code 21.402.
-Education Code 21.4552(d), .4553(d), .4554(d)
+A stipend received by a teacher who attends a literacy or mathematics achievement academy is not considered in determining whether a district is paying the teacher the minimum monthly salary under Education Code 21.402.
+Education Code 21.4552(d), .4553(d)

 A stipend received by a school counselor or teacher who attends a postsecondary education and career counseling academy under Education Code 33.009 is not considered in determining whether a district is paying the school counselor or teacher the minimum monthly salary under Education Code 21.402.
 Education Code 33.009(h)